huggingface/diffusers/docs/source/en/api/pipelines/controlnet_sd3.md

 # ControlNet with Stable Diffusion 3

+StableDiffusion3ControlNetPipeline is an implementation of ControlNet for Stable Diffusion 3.

 ControlNet was introduced in [Adding Conditional Control to Text-to-Image Diffusion Models](https://huggingface.co/papers/2302.05543) by Lvmin Zhang, Anyi Rao, and Maneesh Agrawala.

 With a ControlNet model, you can provide an additional control image to condition and control Stable Diffusion generation.
 For example, if you provide a depth map, the ControlNet model generates an image that'll preserve the spatial information from the depth map.
 It is a more flexible and accurate way to control the image generation process.